 If you can’t decide which ones to visit, here are 10 must-see Indian forts that you cannot skip out on:

 1. Red Fort, Delhi

 Unarguably, Delhi’s Red Fort is one of the most famous forts in India.
-It serves as a remembrance of the Mughal empire and an icon of independent India.
+It serves as a reminder of the Mughal Empire and an icon of independent India.
 It is one of the best fortresses to witness and marvel at the intricate Mughal architectural style.
 In 2007, UNESCO declared the Red Fort a World Heritage Site, recognising it as one of the grandest monuments in India.

 Mughal Emperor Shah Jahan started the construction of the Red Fort in 1638.
 Over the years, various rulers plundered and took over the fort, and the British caused its destruction.
-Yet, the fort still stands strong to this date with its well-preserved walls and buildings.
+Yet, the fort still stands strong to this day with its well-preserved walls and buildings.

-There are famous structures inside the Red Fort such as Mumtaz Mahal, Hira Mahal, and Diwan-I-Khas.
+There are famous structures inside the Red Fort, such as the Mumtaz Mahal, Hira Mahal, and Diwan-I-Khas.
 Every year on Independence Day, the Prime Minister of India hoists the national flag within the Red Fort.

 2. Chittorgarh Fort, Chittorgarh Rajasthan

-Before Akbar took over it, the Chittorgarh Fort was ruled by Mewar Rajput kings for almost eight centuries.
-Some of the attractions near the fort include smaller ancient palaces and Vijay Stambha or Tower of Victory.
+Mewar Rajput kings ruled the Chittorgarh Fort for almost eight centuries before Akbar took it over.
+Some of the attractions near the fort include smaller ancient palaces and the Vijay Stambha, or Tower of Victory.
 There are also 22 water bodies present, including a large reservoir to feed fish.

 3. Golconda Fort, Hyderabad, Telangana